 I know very little about the Magik Markers.
 About all I know is that they're on Ecstatic Peace records, the label founded by Thurston Moore of Sonic Youth, and have been around for sometime.

-a noise rock band from Hartford, Connecticut.
+It turns out that the Magik Markers are a noise rock band from Hartford, Connecticut.
 They're a two member band, consisting of Elisa Ambrogio and Pete Nolan.
 The one thing I'm certain of is that I can't seem to get enough of their song Taste.
 The song continues to bounce around my skull.

 Sunday, April 12, 2009